vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 than me.
 That's how it lost its fur. <br>
 I’m too shrewd for the game She had."

-The snake went on with: “Now I’m skint.” <br>
+The snake went on: “But now I’m skint.” <br>
 Then: “It’s called Sir Bitch, has no grace. <br>
 It drank Her broth, wants on its face, <br>
 from Her source, if you got my hint.”